Mutter here. Mutter there. Mutter everywhere.

 Tax season is in the horizon.
-For someone who snags refund year after year, this season is almost like a holiday.
+For someone who snags refund year after year, I consider this season a holiday.

-I know, you savvy investors are laughing at fools like us who overpay Uncle Sam and jumping at the thought of a refund.
-But, hey, it’s one of those things that you receive as a lump sum like you’re being awarded for doing your part as a good citizen of your country.
-I like to think I’m doing my country a favor by overpaying and receiving it back at the end of the year.
+I know, you savvy investors are laughing at fools like us, who overpay Uncle Sam and jump at the thought of a refund.
+But, hey, you don't get a lump sum everyday.
+I'd like to think I’m doing my country a favor by overpaying my tax and receiving it back at the end of the year.

-But who would want to spend that tax refund in a home renovation?
-Wouldn’t it be nice to travel or splurge on things you normally would not spend money on?
+But who would want to spend that tax refund on a home renovation?
+Wouldn’t it be nice to travel or splurge it on things?

-…And waste hours scrubbing grout that would not come off no matter the chemical, organic or synthetic, you pour on it— I tell you, a shower renovation is my dream vacation.
+…and you waste hours scrubbing grout that would not come off no matter what chemical, organic or synthetic, you pour on it— I tell you, a shower renovation is a dream vacation.

-But I don’t want to pour dollars into such a small part of the house.
 Remodeling can cost between 10-15 grand.
 So I thought of those semi-remodels.
-Bath fitters.
-Heard of this?

 And this stall is a small area.

-There gotta be something out there more long-lasting than my DIY efforts at grouting which only served me a year of fairly acceptable shower.
+There's gotta be something more long-lasting out there than my DIY efforts at grouting.

-One day, I got this Home Magazine, (yes, those that clutter your mailboxes) from the rubble of my study and saw my perfect affordable alternative.
+One day, I picked up this Home Magazine, (yes, those that clutter your mailboxes) from the rubble of my study table and saw my perfect affordable alternative.
 And it won’t even cost me more than 2 grand ($1,895.00 to be exact).
-And I got that quote over the phone with just the measurements of the shower.
+I got that quote over the phone by giving the measurements of the shower.